-- We are a start-up entity and expect to incur significant expenses and continuing losses for the foreseeable future. - Our independent registered public accounting firm has expressed concern about our ability to continue as a going concern - Our limited operating history makes it difficult for us to evaluate our future business. - Our planned fully electric sport boat has not yet been developed, and even if developed, an interest in it may not develop. - Our distribution model is different from the predominant current distribution model for boat manufacturers, which subjects us to substantial risk and makes evaluating our business, financial condition, results of operations, and cash flows difficult. - Our ability to generate meaningful product revenue will depend on consumer adoption of electric boats. - We may be unable to adequately control the capital expenditures and costs associated with our business and operations. - We may not be able to commence production of our electric boats as planned.
+- We are a start-up entity and expect to incur significant expenses and continuing losses for the foreseeable future. - Our independent registered public accounting firm has expressed concern about our ability to continue as a going concern - Our limited operating history makes it difficult for us to evaluate our future business. - Our planned fully electric sport boat has not yet been developed, and even if developed, an interest in it may not develop.
+Our distribution model is different from the predominant current distribution model for boat manufacturers, which subjects us to substantial risk and makes evaluating our business, financial condition, results of operations, and cash flows difficult. - Our ability to generate meaningful product revenue will depend on consumer adoption of electric boats. - Our ability to generate meaningful product revenue win depend on consumer adoption of electric boats. - We may be unable to adequately control the capital expenditures and costs associated with our business and operations.We may not be able to commence production of our electric boats as planned. - 1